Larger Quantities, Lower Prices

 Spike Sedge is native to the mountainous areas of the western US and Pacific Northwest, Alaska, and Canada in hardiness zones 2 to 6.
 Unlike most other sedges, it prefers sun and dry sandy soil.
 It grows naturally in areas with limestone outcroppings, making it suitable for rock gardens with limestone ledge or boulders.
 It prefers rich soil (pH > 7.2).
 It grows 1 to 3 feet tall with fibrous roots.
 In hot areas, it may go dormant during the summer.

 Sedges are easy to maintain as long as they have enough water.
 They seldom need fertilizer.
 Deer and rabbits leave them alone, and they have few pests or diseases.
 When plants look tattered, they can be cut back by about 1/3.
 Divide if the center starts to die out.
-Sedges can be propagated by seeds or division.
+Seeds or division can propagate sedges.